If you have questions about this program, email the

 Students pursuing program participation accept financial responsibility.
 Purdue will take measures to mitigate financial risks, although will not be liable for loss.

-Estimated cost is $4,000 which includes: RT Airfare from Chicago to Dublin, airport transfers, all hotels, all ground transportation, breakfast daily, all activities listed on the itinerary, Welcome and Farewell meals, 2-3 lunches during company visits, academic credit, and international health insurance.
+Estimated cost is $5,900 which includes: Non-stop flight from Chicago to Dublin, airport transfers, all hotels, all ground transportation, breakfast daily, all activities listed on the itinerary, Welcome and Farewell meals, 2-3 lunches during company visits, 3 academic credits, and international health insurance.

-Additional costs: Meals not provided, passport, Visa (if necessary), and personal spending money and activities.
+Additional costs: Meals not provided, passport, Visa (if necessary, no for US citizens), and personal spending money and activities.

 Application Deadline